PlamenTSV/PlamenTSV/README.md

 - 👋 Hi, I’m Plamen
-- 👀 I’m interested in full-stack web development and app design
+- 👀 I’m interested in full-stack web development and web3 security
-- 🌱 I’m currently learning the React framework in hopes of finding a job in the next couple of months
+- 🌱 I’m currently learning Solidity and web3 to become a successful auditor and contribute to the protocols
 - 📫 How to reach me: email - plmn.tsanev@gmail.com